 Even small changes in your routine can become difficult, and this can lead to a wide range of mental health issues.

-How To Best Manage Your Pre-Workout Dependence
+4 Tips On How To Best Manage Your Pre-Workout Dependence

 If you find yourself becoming dependent on pre-workouts, then you need to take action.
 Here are some tips to help you manage it:

-Reduce Your Intake
+1. Reduce Your Intake

-Switch Your Caffeine Supply
+2. Switch Your Pre-Workout Supply

 Addiction centers and counseling can help you to remove your reliance on pre-workouts and caffeine, and while there could be a long recovery time for your body, professional help should help you get back to normal.

 Frequently Asked Pre-Workout Addiction Questions

-If you start to need the stimulant to stop yourself from crashing, or to enhance attention you're giving to any task, then it may be a sign that you're becoming dependent, and you should look to limit your intake.
+If you find you're feeling jittery, nauseous, sick, or have a tingling sensation in your hands, then you've probably taken too much.
+If you start to need the stimulant to stop yourself from crashing, or to enhance attention you're giving to any task, then this is also a sign to limit your intake.

 Once again, you can't get addicted to a pre-workout, no matter how often you consume or how much of it you consume.